GrowHax/Unbanner/README.md

 3. Run it as administrator (Make sure antivirus is off)
 4. Done

+### If you get a error like: HWID is Invalid, USE TMAC!

 (In short: NO its not a freakin virus, It's a false positive file because it changes your MAC-Adress)

 Simple Unbanner for Growtopia, edited &amp; taken (probably) from a old repo.